-MUST A STUDENT PLACED IN AN ALTERNATE EDUCATIONAL SETTING MEET STATEWIDE GRADUATION REQUIREMENTS?
+WHICH GRADUATION REQUIREMENTS MUST A STUDENT MEET IF PLACED IN AN ALTERNATE EDUCATIONAL SETTING OR RECEIVING EDUCATIONAL SERVICES THROUGH A HOST SCHOOL?

-If a student is enrolled at a school entity as defined in Section 121 of the Pennsylvania Public School Code, the student must meet the statewide graduation requirements.
+If a student is ≤21 years of age (or participating in an extended school program per hearing decision or court order) and is enrolled at a school entity as defined in Section 121 of the Pennsylvania Public School Code, the student must meet the statewide graduation requirements.
 Specifically, a school entity is defined as a school district, intermediate unit, area vocational-technical school, charter school, cyber charter school, regional charter school, or multiple charter school organization.
-Entities not included in the definition are not subject to Section 121, but may be subject to other mandates regarding responsibilities to a home/host district for student academic progress and achievement of graduation requirements; see Department guidance delineated in the Basic Education Circulars (BECs) for more information.